dhunt84971/CalendarNotes/README.md

 The **Experimental** option is for enabling features that are still being tested.

 ## Features
-Obviously, the main feature of the application is to provide a place to enter and store notes for a particular day on the calendar.
+The main feature of the application is to provide a place to enter and store notes for a particular day on the calendar.
 Click on a day in the calendar and the notes for that day are displayed.
 Use the **>>** button to navigate directly to today's notes.

 <img src="./screenshots/not_markdown.png">